Andre Gray: Personal life

 Gray was born in Wolverhampton, West Midlands.
-He was introduced to football by his grandfather and suffered heartbreak at 13-years-old when his grandfather died.
+He supported Wolverhampton Wanderers, before being drawn towards supporting Arsenal after seeing Thierry Henry play.
+He had been introduced to football by his grandfather and suffered grief at 13 years old when his grandfather died.
 Acting as a mentor and father figure for his younger half-brother Cody, Gray said "I know what my grandad wants me to do and that's look after my family.
 It's driving me to work harder".
-He is an Arsenal supporter.
 Gray has a 4 in scar on his left cheek having been stabbed in the face in Wolverhampton in a gang-related incident in 2011.
 He spoke in May 2015 of having started to grow out of the gang lifestyle around the time of the incident and credited his mother, close friends and Luton Town for turning his life around.
+In June 2018, he was cited by Las Vegas Police for allegedly hitting a woman in a Las Vegas nightclub, though was found not guilty of misdemeanour battery the following February after representation by Alan Jackson, with co-counsel Shawn Perez stating that it was "a foolish case and one that should never have been brought to trial"; Gray did not attend the trial.
+Gray joined an anti-knife crime protest in August 2019.
+He was fined by police for breaking lockdown rules by organising a poker night with friends during the 2020 COVID-19 lockdown.
+He had previously broke lockdown rules to meet with friends on his birthday.

 In May 2016, Gray started dating Leigh-Anne Pinnock from the British girl group Little Mix.
+He appeared in the music video for the 2019 Little Mix single Think About Us.
 On 28 May 2020, he proposed to her and the couple got married on 3 June 2023 in Jamaica.

-Controversial issues

 On 23 August 2016, Gray was charged with misconduct by the FA after a series of homophobic tweets he posted on Twitter in 2012 came to light.
-Four days later, it was reported that the FA were also investigating another tweet posted by Gray in 2014 which included a derogatory racial term.
+Four days later, it was reported that the FA were also investigating another tweet posted by Gray in 2014, which included a derogatory racial term.
 On 23 September, Gray was suspended for four matches and fined £25,000.
+He asked "for forgiveness", and said it was frustrating to be judged for his actions from four years previously when he was a "completely different person" who had been immature and involved with violent gangs.
+Pinnock later confronted him over the tweets in the 2021 documentary Leigh-Anne: Race, Pop & Power, and the couple announced they would set up the charity foundation, "The Black Fund", to support and empower Black communities.
+He was named on the 2022 Football Black List.
+Some of his tattoos include portraits of civil rights figures such as Nelson Mandela, Martin Luther King, Malcolm X, the Black Panthers, and Rosa Parks, as well as musician Bob Marley and boxer Muhammad Ali.